← Home

 Prioritizing easy onboarding for new users.

 With Volta planning to rapidly expand to new schools (and new admin), our team decided that the most important was onboarding users onto the platform.
-The dashboard has a straightforward five-step onboarding component as well as a component housing Volta tutorial videos for users who are looking for additional support.
+The dashboard now includes a five-step onboarding checklist and tutorial videos for users who are looking for additional support.

 Image